 Clean their hands with soap and water or an alcohol-based hand rub before and after caring for each patient.

-Give antibiotics before for many types of surgery, such as heart, hip, colon and vascular surgery, when indicated.
+Give antibiotics before many types of surgery, such as heart, hip, colon, and vascular surgery, when indicated.

 How are we doing?